i2aac/4d-tictactoe/README.md

 # 4d-tictactoe
-A game of 4-D tic-tac-toe entirely with an ASCII interface.
+A game of 4-D tic-tac-toe with a command-line interface.
 ```
  |X|     | |     | |
 -----   -----   -----